5 Best Game of Thrones Battle Scenes

 2. Battle of The Blackwater (Season 2, Episode 9)

-The entire episode dedicated to the climactic Battle of the Blackwater, in which the Lannister army, commanded by acting Hand of the King Tyrion Lannister, defends the city of King’s Landing as King Stannis Baratheon’s fleet stages an attack at Blackwater Bay, is a stroke of storytelling genius.
+The entire episode is dedicated to the climactic Battle of the Blackwater, in which the Lannister army, commanded by the acting Hand of King Tyrion Lannister, defends the city of King’s Landing as King Stannis Baratheon’s fleet stages an attack at Blackwater Bay is a stroke of storytelling genius.
 The battle managed to divide our sympathies (in a manner however lopsided) between Tyrion, who underwent massive character growth during the battle to show us his bravery along with his tact, and Stannis, the actual true King who was doing nothing more than claiming what was rightfully his, with the presence of Ser Davos granting him some more popularity points.
 The unexpected appearance of the allied Lannister-Tyrell forces adds a nice climactic touch.

 The unique aspect of this battle is the insight it provides into the characters who are a part of the battle without fighting in it.
 Cersei’s acerbic words of wisdom to Sansa while all the ladies lay low add to the intensity of the skirmishes.
 So do her desire to control the goings-on from inside the battlements (like the orders to have Joffrey withdraw from the field and almost poisoning Tommen when the loss appeared imminent.
-Add dollops of the precise tactical calibration and smart camera work by Neil Marshall make the battle at Blackwater Bay a standout episode of the second season, and would have certainly topped this list if it weren’t for the cinematic brilliance and pulsating raw physicality of our ultimate entry.
+Add dollops of the precise tactical calibration and smart camera work by Neil Marshall to make the battle at Blackwater Bay a standout episode of the second season, and it would have certainly topped this list if it weren’t for the cinematic brilliance and pulsating raw physicality of our ultimate entry.

 1. Battle Of The Bastards (Season 6, Episode 9)